 \section{Discretization}

-Here, we discribe the discretization for the vect-OMT problem \eqref{vomt} and \eqref{vomt-dual}.
+Here, we describe the discretization for the vector-OMT problem \eqref{vomt} and \eqref{vomt-dual}.
 The discretization for the matrix-OMT problem is similar.
 We consider the 2D square domain, but (with more complicated notation) our approach immediately generalizes to more general domains.
 Again, we use the same symbol for the discretization and its continuous counterpart.

 Consider a $n\times n$ discretization of $\Omega$ with finite difference $\Delta x$ in both $x$ and $y$ directions.
 Write the $x$ and $y$ coordinates of the points as $x_1,\dots,x_n$ and $y_1,\dots,y_n$.
 So we are approximating the domain $\Omega$ with $\{x_1,\dots,x_n\}\times\{y_1,\dots,y_n\}$.
 Write $C(x,y)$ for the $\Delta x\times\Delta x$ cube centered at $(x,y)$, i.e.,